erickiptoo/e-retail-store-project/README.md

 # e-retail-store-project
-This is an online retail websitr
+This is an online retail website